Jcparkyn/nodexr/README.md

 ## Nodes
 Information about each node can be found by clicking the **(i)** button next to its title.

+To use any Regex functionality that cannot be implemented with the provided nodes, create a *Text* node with 'escape' disabled to input parts of the expression manually.

 ## Replacement
 Use the bottom 3 panels to test a string for searching and/or replacement.
 Any valid Regex replacement string can be used here, including named and/or numbered group references.
 The bottom right panel shows the result after replacement.